 Not only are the beaches clean in the Costa Blanca, but the climate is perfect too.
 You've heard before about the reasons why so many people travel here on package holidays; the guaranteed sea, sand and sun.
 But what you may not know about this area, is that Costa Blanca has the healthiest climate in the world according to the World Health Organisation.

-Prepare for some amazing variations of Paella in Costa Blanca, as the Albefera Reserve and Pego marshes produce 115,000 tonnes of rice per year.
+Prepare for some fantastic variations of Paella in Costa Blanca, as the Albefera Reserve and Pego marshes produce 115,000 tonnes of rice per year.
 If you're a lover of all things rice, Paella and Arroz, you'll love the local cuisine of Costa Blanca.
 Despite most of the population of the Community of Valencia living in Valencia, Alicante or Benidorm, it's Benidorm that has the most skyscrapers.
 Only London and Milan boast more skyscrapers in Europe than Benidorm.
 The Gran Hotel Bali in Benidorm is the tallest hotel in Spain, standing at 186 metres high.

 Alicante was home to two football teams, but they both joined together after one of them folded.
 The result was the team Hércules CF, who played in the first division La Liga as recently as 2011.
 Notable former players include David Trezeguet, Royston Drenthe and Nelson Valdez.
 They play at the Estadio José Rico Pérez, with a capacity of 30,000.
-Three games of the 1982 World Cup were played in this stadium, including the third place match between Poland and France.
+Three games of the 1982 World Cup were played in this stadium, including the third-place match between Poland and France.

-The professional tennis player David Ferrer currently resides in Alicante, and was born in the nearby town of Javea.
+The professional tennis player David Ferrer currently resides in Alicante and was born in the nearby town of Javea.

 All of our rentals in Alicante Spain include a full to full fuel policy.
 You'll pick the car up with a full tank and be asked to leave a small deposit for fuel when you collect the car.
 The deposit is refunded when you return the car with a full tank.